-I have done every single one of the walks in Surrey on this list, and there is a link to take you to the full blog post of each one*, with more detailed information including a map, photos, and step by step guide.
+I have done every single one of the walks in Surrey on this list, and have provided a link to take you to the full guide for them*, with more detailed information including a map, photos, and step by step walking route guide.

 Are these walks in the Surrey Hills easy to get to ?